-32We could also target the increase of the selection rate in the full equilibrium model.
+19We could also target the increase of the selection rate in the full equilibrium model.
 However, as we condition on tightness in the estimation, we do the same in our calibration.
-In addition, the feedback effect lowers the response of the selection rate.
+In addition, the small feedback effect from tightness on wages lowers the response of the selection rate.
 We therefore choose the more conservative strategy.